monikadrajer/site-content/CCDAScorecardResultsInterpretation.md

     * At Section Level:
         * The Scorecard averages the total percentage calculated for each rule and converts it to a grade which is displayed in the UI.
     * At Document Level:
         * The final score is calculated by the total number of elements passed divided by the total number of elements scored (across all rules in the document) and given a percentage.
 The grade is derived from this result based on the scoring criteria.

+*   Additional Guidance to Interpret the Scorecard Results and Achieve Higher Grades
+    * Scorecard Grade:
+        * The Scorecard grade is a quantitative assessment of the data quality of the submitted document.
+A higher grade indicates that HL7 best practices for C-CDA implementation are being followed by the organization and has higher probability of being interoperable with other organizations.
+The grades are derived from the scores as follows: A+ ( > 94), A- ( 90 to 94), B+ (85 to 89), B- (80 to 84), C (70 to 79) and D (< 70).
+    * Scorecard Issues:
+        * A Scorecard Issue identifies data within the document which can be represented in a better way using HL7 best practices for C-CDA.
+This column should have numbers as close to zero as possible.
+The issues are counted for each occurrence of unimplemented best practice.
+For example, if a Vital Sign measurement is not using the appropriate UCUM units then each such occurrence would be flagged as an issue.
+A provider should work with their health IT vendor to better understand the source for why a best practice may not be implemented and then determine if it can be implemented in the future.
+Note: Scorecard Issues will be listed as 'N/A' for a clinical domain, when there is no data for the domain or if there are conformance or certification feedback results.
+    * Conformance Errors:
+        * A Conformance Error implies that the document is non-compliant with the HL7 C-CDA IG requirements.
+This column should have zeros ideally.
+Providers should work with their health IT vendor to rectify the errors.
+    * Certification Feedback:
+        * A Certification Feedback result identifies areas where the generated documents are not compliant with the requirements of 2015 Edition Certification.
+Ideally, this column should have all zeros.Most of these results fall into incorrect use of vocabularies and terminologies.
+Although not as severe as a Conformance Error, providers should work with their health IT vendor to address feedback provided to improve interoperable use of structured data between systems.

 #### Rules (rubrics)